All Episodes

 There might be one any second.

-Now Andrew Feinberg, the same guy, is saying that you know Donald Trump wants to hijack everyone's televisions with another briefing instead of letting people go a single day without him on the screens.
+Now Andrew Feinberg, the same guy, is saying that, you know, Donald Trump wants to hijack everyone's televisions with another briefing instead of letting people go a single day without him on the screens.

 We're in the middle of a national emergency.

-We've got to stop these these press briefings during a national emergency.
+We've got to stop these press briefings.

 Really?

-Well, they had already determined it's the Trump virus, and if you're feeling awful, you know who to blame.
+And if you're feeling awful, you know who to blame.

 They're the ones telling people to travel to China after the travel ban was put in place.